ktor-doc-jp/ktor-doc-jp/advanced/utilities.md

 ).flatMap { map -> map.value.map { map.key to it } }.formUrlEncode()
 ```

-In the case you want to avoid constructing a whole String with the content,
-and want to write to somewhere directly, you can use the `formUrlEncodeTo` methods instead.
+In case you want to avoid constructing a whole String with the content and instead want to write to somewhere directly, you can use the `formUrlEncodeTo` method.

 #### Responding URL-encoded